zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 and the final output recommendation_for_user_52354.csv will be in the data/final folder.

-One of the limitations comes from the fact that this company does not natively provide an ID for each user.
-To overcome this, we made labels for users based on unique names and addresses.
-Even with this workaround, there have been questions about data integrity because there was a user that made approximately 1100 purchases, for context, the next user only made 24 purchases.
-This could skew the results because of how frequently that particular user shows up.

-We have decided to build out the recommendation system using collaborative filtering to show how it could work within the data given.
+The results are that we have decided to build out the recommendation system using collaborative filtering to show how it could work within the data given.
 But before such a system is to be implemented within the organization, we recommend that they take these steps such as encouraging users to leave reviews to implement a more robust recommendation system.